 Mile End Montreal: A complete guide to the best neighbourhood

-The Mile End is a 10 block neighbourhood conveniently sandwiched between Le Plateau du Mont-Royal and Little Italy.
+These local restaurants, bars, activities, streets, bagels spots and cafés offer the best Mile End Montreal things to do.
+Soak In!
+Mile End Montreal is a 10 block neighbourhood conveniently sandwiched between Le Plateau du Mont-Royal and Little Italy.
 Despite its small size, this neighbourhood is a microcosm of all the best parts of Montreal.
 A community primarily based on excellent coffee, enviable fashion and underground artists.
 Can you think of anything better?
 This sector is a melting pot for musicians, artists and a community of Hasidic jews.
 All these unique lifestyles manage to live parallel to one another, shoulder to shoulder, making for a unique district.
 To give you a tour, we’ve put together a list of local favourites that offer the best “Mile End Montreal Experience”.